Google Chrome Starts Testing a Built-in Ad Blocker on Windows, Android

 I'd really like to support the sites I like by allowing their ads through.

 Not me!
-If I'm on a site I'm there to enjoy the site, not have that enjoyment interrupted by parasites trying to separ
+If I'm on a site I'm there to enjoy the site, not have that enjoyment interrupted by parasites trying to separate me from my money.
+If I like a site enough that I value it, I'll give them money if they set up a convenient way for me to do it.
+What I won't do is allow them to use virtual carnies to distract me from why I'm there in an attempt to get my money.
+That's a really asshole way to run a business.

+Between the malware, auto-play shit, overlays, content jumping around the page, and simple breaks in the content I'm actively trying to consume, I see no reason to see any ad ever.
+They are almost all abusive in one way or another, and websites need to figure out another way to keep the lights on.
+The core of the web is that my device gets sent content, and it figures out how to display it.
+I choose not to display the ads, and until everything is app-ized, that's the way it's going to stay for me.

+People are taking the piss out of you everyday.
+They butt into your life, take a cheap shot at you and then disappear.
+They leer at you from tall buildings and make you feel small.
+They make flippant comments from buses that imply you’re not sexy enough and that all the fun is happening somewhere else.
+They are on TV making your girlfriend feel inadequate.
+They have access to the most sophisticated technology the world has ever seen and they bully you with it.
+They are The Advertisers and they are laughing at you.

 What other sites are included with my payment?
 (Score:2)